jlafosse/jquery-hijack/README.md

 - **canRehijack** [Boolean:true]

     Setting this to false will prevent (potential) subsequent hijack calls from overwriting the hijacked settings for a specific link or form.

+- **target** [jqObject,String:'parent of hijacked element']

+    Sets the target for the returned content.
+In addition it also defines the scope/context in which the ajax function runs.

+- **context** [jqObject,String:'target']

+    Sets the context(scope) in which the ajax calls will run.
+This is set to the target by default.

 Callbacks
 ---------